DeRozan, LaVine in double digits, Bulls end Clippers' streak - WHIZ News

 George and Reggie Jackson, who lead the Clippers with more than eight 3-point attempts per game, were a combined 5 of 21 from distance.
 Jackson scored 13 points while going 4 of 17 from the field.

+The Bulls’ Alex Caruso, a former Laker who is in his first season in Chicago, scored just seven points but had nine rebounds and helped thwart the Clippers’ long-distance shooters over a team-high 39 minutes.

+“He’s one of the highest IQ players I’ve played with,” DeRozan said about Caruso.
+“It makes life so much easier for us when he’s out there.”

-The Bulls opened a 17-point lead in the first half and were on top for a majority of the game.
-Chicago is 1-1 to open a five-game trip that includes a back-to-back at L.A. against the Lakers on Monday.
+Chicago is 1-1 to open a five-game trip that includes a visit to the Lakers on Monday.

 The Clippers did go in front 78-77 with 10 minutes to go on a fall-away, fall-down 10-footer from George.
 But the Bulls answered with a 9-0 run, capped by a LaVine 3-pointer, for an 86-78 advantage and held on from there.